 Individual supplier assessments will be carried out to procure adherence to satisfactory working conditions prior to entering into contractual commitments.
 Each supplier is assessed to ensure adherence to the Modern Slavery Act 2015 as part of our Supplier Visit Assessment Reports and Supplier Qualification Questionnaires.

 All relevant pre-employment checks will be undertaken prior to staff being employed and the Company will carry out fair and transparent recruitment processes.
 The Company also requires any recruitment agencies acting on its behalf to commit to the principles of fair and transparent recruitment in the provision of agency staff.

 The Company is committed to equal pay in employment.
 In order to achieve this, Sepura will endeavour to maintain a pay system that is free from bias and based on objective criteria.

 The Company will raise and maintain staff awareness of the risks of slavery and human trafficking.
 It remains committed to the highest standards of quality, openness and accountability and as part of this commitment provides a confidential reporting process for employees to report serious concerns about any aspect of the Company’s activities which includes abuse or neglect of vulnerable people.
 The reporting of any wrongdoing is encouraged through internal and external whistleblowing procedures, and the Company will protect whistleblowers.

+This statement has been made in accordance with the reporting requirements of Clause 54 of the UK Modern Slavery Act and constitutes the Company’s slavery and human trafficking statement for the financial year ended 31 December 2022.
 This statement has been approved by the Board of Sepura who will ensure it is reviewed and updated annually.